lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 --------------------------

 Inside :py:meth:`~lsst.ts.mtaos.Model.calculate_corrections`, the ``zn_selected`` value from the config is **overwritten** by the Zernike indices actually produced by WEP (``model.py:1683``).
-This means the ``zn_selected`` passed via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` config or the OFC controller config does not determine which Zernikes are used — WEP does.
+This means the ``zn_selected`` passed via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` config or the OFC controller config does not determine which Zernikes are used.
+It is WEP that determines the selection.

 Large defocus handling
 ----------------------